 Is the cache invalidated when I change filter values?

 Question: I notice that data caching is not very useful when you have filters in the widget/report.
 As soon as you change filter value query is running over and you have to wait again.
 What can we do here?

-Yes that is correct.
-When the filter value changes, the SQL query changed thus invalidates the cache.
-However, what can be done is you can use our Data Transforms functionality to build pre-summarized tables, so that the queries will only query the aggregated table instead of scanning the entire raw tables.
+Answer: When the filter value changes, the underlying query changed thus invalidated the cache.
+What we can suggest is that you can use our Transform Model functionality to build pre-aggregated tables, so that the queries will only query a small aggregated result set instead of scanning the entire raw tables.

 Is the cache invalidated when I explore/edit the widget?

 Question: I view Dashboard Widget A (the query gets sent to cache).
 After I click on Explore/Edit on Widget A, will this first run of the initial widget load be fetched from cache?